Beyond07/C-CPP/README.md

 # C-CPP
-This repository contains a library created by Neo
+This repository contains a library created by Neo using C/C++.

-Just personal programs for fun
+Just personal programs for fun.